Top scientists say these are best and worst foods for eye health

 A recent survey found that 68% of us freely admit to eating ultra-processed food at least once a week.
 After all, is there a person among us who hasn’t half-heartedly rummaged through the fridge after a long day in the office before plopping down on the sofa to order a takeaway?
 That person must be called and commended as a beacon of self-restraint.

 But what may be surprising is that the regular intake of unhealthy foods triggers retinal lipid imbalances, which causes the build-up of cholesterol and other fats.
 Fuelled by overconsumption of Western style foods, this build-up over time can result in small protein and lipid deposits in the retina, called drusen.
 These are tiny yellow or white spots.
-The presence of drusen in the macular- an area in the back of your eye that’s roughly the size of a grain of rice, is where signs of central vision loss can first be detected by an ophthalmologist.
+The presence of drusen in the macula- an area in the back of your eye that’s roughly the size of a grain of rice, is where signs of central vision loss can first be detected by an ophthalmologist.

 DNA damage and death of photo receptors